amoghatsunil/ENPM661_Final_Project/README.md

 # Setup and Launch for RRT* and RRT* with CBF

+Before proceeding with the following launch, ensure the following.

+Install libraries: numpy, matplotlib, and scipy.

+For running CBF-QP, it requires cvxpy, gurobipy, and shapely.
+This is a requirement from the original GitHub Repo that inspired this study.

-Follow these steps to set up and launch the project in Gazebo:
+Once that is all done, follow these steps to set up and launch the project in Gazebo:

 ## 1. Clone the Repository